opf/openproject/docs/faq/README.md

 ### How can I increase or decrease the number of users in OpenProject?

 You can invite new users in the system administration as long as you have enough licenses.
 For the Community Edition you can have as many users as you need for free.
-If you are using Enterprise on-premises, please write an email to sales @ openproject.com.
+If you are using Enterprise on-premises, please write an email to sales@openproject.com.

 If you are using the Enterprise cloud, you can easily upgrade or downgrade the number of users by navigating to *Administration -> Billing -> Manage subscription* and choosing the new amount of users which you need in your system.
 Find out more [here](../enterprise-guide/enterprise-cloud-guide/manage-cloud-subscription).